-AIDC’s Indigenous Creators program is a dedicated strand of conference sessions and marketplace activities designed by and for Aboriginal and Torres Strait Islander practitioners and international First Nations people attending the conference.
+AIDC’s Indigenous Creators Program is a dedicated strand of sessions and marketplace activities designed by and for First Nations practitioners to come together, share ideas and elevate the craft and business of First Nations stories.

 AIDC is working with Australian State and Territory screen agencies across the country to support Indigenous practitioners to attend AIDC.
 To see if you might be eligible for support, click the ‘READ MORE’ section below for information on how to apply.

 For those applying from Victoria, please contact email@example.com

 For those applying from New South Wales, please contact firstname.lastname@example.org

 For those applying from the Northern Territory, please contact email@example.com